 With my second child, I mastered what I called C-plus cuisine.
 It isn’t awesome food, but it’s not takeout from Burger King, either, and everyone is fed, which is all that matters.
 Quintessential C-plus cuisine can be prepared with one hand, and thus requires no knife work.
 A whole-wheat tortilla smeared with refried beans and pre-sliced deli cheddar, then microwaved, is hardly the platonic ideal of a quesadilla, but when you’re breastfeeding, ravenous and being called upon for unending care, a stack of these will do the trick. – pragmaticinSLC

 A number of readers recommended Debbie Koenig’s cookbook Parents Need to Eat Too: Nap-Friendly Recipes, One-Handed Meals, and Time-Saving Kitchen Tricks for New Parents ($12 on Amazon).
 Here’s what they said about it:

-This is an awesome cookbook with recipes in the format of "first " "second " "right before you ", as well as big batches, hand held foods, etc. It is my go to book when I feel the need to cook a new recipe from scratch. - pixierae
+This is an awesome cookbook with recipes in the format of “first nap:” “second nap:” “right before you eat:”, as well as big batches, hand held foods, etc. It is my go to book when I feel the need to cook a new recipe from scratch. – pixierae

 Two of the best cookbooks that helped me get back in the kitchen were Debbie Koenig’s Parents Need to Eat Too and Tyler Florence’s Start Fresh.
 Koenig’s book is great in that its chapters are divided into recipes dedicated to specific types of cooking/meals.
 For example, naptime cooking, one-handed meals, recipes for people who don’t know how to cook, batch cooking, etc. The naptime cooking chapter was particularly helpful to me. – Plaidpants